 • Container isolation — each MCP server runs in its own container with minimal host privileges

-• Profile management — group servers by project (e.g., “frontend tools” vs “DevOps tools”)
+• Profile management — group servers by project (e.g., “frontend tools” vs “DevOps tools”), with new MCP Profile Templates (Docker Desktop 4.67+) that let developers bootstrap profiles from predefined server collections

 • Secure credentials — secrets stored via Docker Desktop, never in plaintext config files

-• OAuth flows — built-in OAuth authentication for servers that need it
+• OAuth flows — built-in OAuth authentication with dynamic OAuth discovery for community servers (v0.40.1+)

 • OCI-based catalog — pull verified server images from Docker Hub’s MCP namespace